 The big change is that the sites that are infected with malware will begin to get removed from the search engine results.

-There effects if you are removed from the search results can mean that your website visitors may drop by 80% + this would be devastating for most businesses.
+The effects, if you are removed from the search results, can mean that your website visitors may drop by 80% + this would be devastating for most businesses.

 The best thing to do is keep a close eye on your Google Console messages and contact your web developer as soon as you receive a notice from Google.

 There is a potential to see your rankings improve if sites above you begin to get removed from the search results.
 This, however, means that some people in competitive business sectors might use this as a negative SEO tactic to get the sites above them removed.